-- New!
-For businesses and institutions that generate significant quantities of organics such as restaurants and grocery stores: failure to place food scraps and compostable paper in a separate container for organics collection. - Disposing of recyclable materials in the garbage. - Disposing of garbage in recycling or organics containers.
+- · For businesses and institutions that generate significant quantities of organics such as restaurants and grocery stores: failure to place food scraps and compostable paper in a separate container for organics collection. - Disposing of recyclable materials in the garbage. - Disposing of garbage in recycling or organics containers.

-Property owners and managers have until the end of the year to complete the steps necessary to comply with the new organics requirements.
-No fines will be issued before January 1, 2017 for organics violations.
+Property owners and managers have 6 months to complete the steps necessary to comply with the new requirements.
+No fines will be issued before July 1, 2017 to newly covered accounts.